How to Get and Keep a Good Man

 some of the crap that's out there posing as useful information.

-I'm referring to "ragazines" like Cosmopolitan, books like The Rules, daytime talk shows, and other similar sources of flaptrap.
+I'm referring to "ragazines" like Cosmopolitan, books like The Rules, daytime talk shows, so-called "dating coaches" including some of their online articles, and other similar sources of flaptrap.

 Ladies, take it from a man: those "sources" are most often dead